geco-bern/bachelor_thesis_patriciagribi/README.md

 ## Objective

 The objective of this thesis lies in targeting seasonal water deficits as an impact-relevant quantity measuring the severity of droughts.
-Using outputs from the Climate Model Intercomparison Project Phase 6 (CMIP6), simulated cumulative water deficit (CWD) time series across the globe for first one, then multiple models, will be derived and their long-term trends investigated.
+Using outputs from the Climate Model Intercomparison Project Phase 6 (CMIP6), simulated cumulative water deficit (CWD) time series across the globe for the CESM2 model will be derived and their long-term trends investigated.

 The aim especially will be to answer following question: